kmpm/nodemcu-uploader/README.md

-A simple tool for uploading files to the filesystem of an ESP8266 running NodeMCU as well as some other usefull commands.
+A simple tool for uploading files to the filesystem of an ESP8266 running NodeMCU as well as some other useful commands.

 It should work on Linux, Windows, and OS X; and with any type of file that fits the filesystem, binary or text.